 Gearing up for Realist Methodology Training Week: Oct.
 15th - 19th, 2018

-From February 19th - 23rd 2018, the University of Liverpool in London (33 Finsbury Square, London) will be the site for a week-long series of workshops for Realist Methodology training.
+From May 21st - 25th 2018, the Foresight Centre at the University of Liverpool (1 Brownlow St., Liverpool, L69 3GL) will be the site for a week-long series of workshops for Realist Methodology training.
 The week is designed to help participants grasp the fundamentals of Realist Methodology and Realist Philosophy and to gain skills in advanced techniques of realist qualitative interviewing, conceptualizing and complex modelling.

 Monday, 15.10.18 and Tuesday, 16.10.18: Introduction to Realist Evaluation and Synthesis

 Wednesday, 17.10.18: Gaining Clarity from the Philosophical Foundations of Realist Evaluation